Mīria George

-Mīria George (born 1980) is a New Zealand writer, producer and director of Māori and Cook Island descent.
-Best known for being the author of award-winning stage plays, George has also written radio, television and poetry, and was one of the film directors of the portmanteau film Vai.
+Mīria George (born 1980) is a New Zealand writer, playwright, producer and director of Māori and Cook Islands descent.
+She authored award-winning stage plays and has written for radio and television as well as poetry.
+She was one of the film directors of the portmanteau film Vai.
 In November 2005, she won the Emerging Pacific Artist's Award at the Arts Pasifika Awards.
 Mīria George was the first Cook Islands artist to receive the Fulbright-Creative New Zealand Pacific Writer's Residency at the University of Hawai'i.

 Background

 Mīria George was born Rotorua, New Zealand, her schooling took place in New Zealand, the Cook Islands and Costa Rica.
 Her heritage is Māori from Te Arawa and Ngāti Awa, and Cook Islands from Tumutevarovaro, Enua Manu, Ngāti Kuki ‘Ārani.
 Her father was Ian George, a well-known Cook Island visual artist, her stepmother is Kay George, also a notable artist herself.

 She started writing in 2001 and in 2008 studied in a Masters in Creative Writing from Victoria University of Wellington's International Institute of Modern Letters.
 She lives in Wellington with her partner Hone Kouka who is also a New Zealand playwright and director.
 In 2004 they co-founded Tawata Productions and Tawata Press, an organisation that supports creative work from Pacific and Māori writers by producing festivals, workshops and tours of performances.